 Plan Description: City provides post-retirement benefit options for health care, prescription drug, dental and vision benefits for retired employees and their dependents that elect to make required contributions.
 The benefits are provided in accordance with State law, police and firefighter's union contracts and the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 The relationship for these benefits is not formalized in a contract or plan document, only a few sentences in the administrative policy.
 These benefits are considered for accounting purposes to be provided in accordance with a single employer substantive plan.
 A substantive plan is one in which the plan terms are understood by the City and plan members.
 This understanding is based on communications between the employers and plan member and the historical pattern of practice with regard to the sharing of benefit costs.

 Substantially all of the government's employees may become eligible for those post-retirement benefits if they reach normal retirement age while working for the City.
-As of June 30, 2012, no employees are receiving benefits under this plan.
+The plan is only provided for employees between the ages of 62 and 65.
+As of June 30, 2013, approximately no retired employees are receiving benefits under this plan.